gpertea/jquery-heatmap/README.md

 Easy heatmap-style background-coloring for HTML elements.

-**Note:** this is entirely the great work of David Larsen: https://github.com/DLarsen/jquery-hottie I only renamed it (sorry, David) and added a few minor features that I needed for my own use cases.
+**Note:** this is entirely the great work of David Larsen: https://github.com/DLarsen/jquery-hottie I only renamed it (sorry, David, the original name was a bit too.. "hot" :) ) and added a few minor features that I needed for my own use cases.

 In its most simple form, this plugin parses the html contents of the selected elements and parses them as floats.